 Is wet cat food better for a cat than dry cat food?

 Dry cat, or kibble, is popular among many cat owners.
 Less moisture content means it lasts longer, and owners can put out a day's worth of food in the morning, letting the cat graze away at their pleasure.
-Crunchy kibble will also help keep your cat’s teeth clean.
-The tougher texture requires more chewing and biting, which then removes plaque and tartar.
+Crunchy kibble is also associated with better dental health.
+The abrasive material is less likely to cause plaque build up as the tougher texture requires more chewing and biting.

 Is dry food unhealthy for cats?